universal-mcp/zenquotes/src/universal_mcp_zenquotes/README.md

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Universal Mcp Trello API.
+This is automatically generated from OpenAPI schema for the Universal Mcp Zenquotes API.

 | Tool | Description |